JohnyGemityg/webshare-cli/README.md

 # Webshare CLI

-App for managing downloads directly from console.
+Unofficial Websahre.cz CLI app for managing downloads directly from console.
 Perfect for NAS.
+It generates list of links and the downloads them via wget.

 ### Installation

-Requires [Node.js](https://nodejs.org/) v6+ to run.
+Requires [Node.js](https://nodejs.org/) v6+ and wget to run.

 Download and extract.